Head over to our PROLIFICA Twitter account to keep up-to-date with our research.

 18 June 2020

-Dr Shevanthi Nayagam and Dr Maud Lemoine have contributed their expertise to the AfraVIH Book launched on 18 June 2020.
+Dr Shevanthi Nayagam and Professor Maud Lemoine have contributed their expertise to the AfraVIH Book launched on 18 June 2020.
 The book reviews current developments in the fields of HIV, hepatitis and sexual health and more than 190 French-speaking experts in 17 countries have contributed to the publication.
 For over 10 years AfraVIH have been working to bring together French-speaking healthcare professionals involved in HIV and chronic viral infection research.